Vista Social

 • Identity.
 The algorithm considers how closely a user is related to a follower or someone in their extended network, including the user’s profile location

 • Member activity.
-The algorithm looks at the hashtags, groups, people, and pages followed, including a user’s interactions with posts about similar topics to rank content
+The algorithm looks at the hashtags, groups, people, and pages followed, including a user’s interactions with posts about similar topics, to rank content

 YouTube algorithm